-- Too much water entering the septic tank.
+- Too much water enters the septic tank.
 This could be from heavy rainfall or from using too much water in your home.

 - A clog in the septic tank or drain field.
 This could be from things like grease, hair, or toilet paper.

-- Tree roots growing into the septic tank or drain field.
+- Tree roots grow into the septic tank or drain field.

 - A broken pipe or sewer line

 If your septic system fails, it can have serious consequences for your home and your health.
 Some signs that your septic tank has failed are: